liamsmith3194/ace-of-steaks/README.md

 8. Add our Heroku host name into the allowed hosts, this is your Heroku app name followed by herokuapp.com.
     -   Add "localhost" too, so the app can be ran locally.

-9. Scroll down the "DATABASES" section
+9. Scroll down to the "DATABASES" section
-    -   Comment out the default code and add the "DATABASE_URL" variable created earlier:
+    -   'Comment out' the default code and add the "DATABASE_URL" variable created earlier:
     -   DATABASES = {
     'default': dj_database_url.parse(os.environ.get("DATABASE_URL"))
 }

-10. Create a procfile
+10. Create a Procfile
-    -   It must be named like so; "Procfile" and sit in the root directory.
+    -   It must be named like so; "Procfile" and sit inside the root directory.
-    -   Inside the file add "web: gunicorn" followed by the app name .wsgi.
+    -   Within the file add "web: gunicorn" followed by the app name .wsgi.
     -   For example: "web: gunicorn aceofsteaks.wsgi".

 11. Scroll back and click the tab "Deploy".